Alexander-Stewart/Quick-Project/README.md

 # Quick-Project
-A quick project to be done in two weeks, summer of 2019.
+A quick project to be done in two weeks, summer of 2019. changes made.